wizicer/zkp-solidity-gas/README.md

 ## Gas Cost Formulas

-On Ethereum, the gas cost formulas for Groth16 and FFLONK verifiers can be expressed as:
+On Ethereum, the gas cost formulas for Groth16 and FFLONK verifiers (snarkjs) can be expressed as:

 - Groth16 Gas Cost ≈ 207k + 7.16k × l
 - FFLONK Gas Cost ≈ 200k + 0.9k × l